davidokenwa/Analysis_of_Nobel_Prize_Winners_1901-2019/README.md

 # **Analysis of Nobel Prize Winners Since 1901**

 > Everyone knows the Nobel Prize is one of the most prestigious awards anyone can receive.
 But do you know how it started?
+Read the article on Medium [here](https://davidokenwa.medium.com/analysis-of-nobel-prize-winners-since-1901-6838e5b2b6fd)

 | ![Nobel medal](https://github.com/davidokenwa/Analysis_of_Nobel_Prize_Winners_1901-2019/blob/main/nobel_medal.png) |
 |:------------------------------------------------------------------------------------------------------------------:|